-Simian has 16 on-screen mixers.
-To see them, click the Mixers button near the bottom-right of the main Simian interface.
-You can assign up to four individual audio devices to each mixer (most consumer grade cards have one audio device, while professional cards often have many).
+Simian Lite has 1 on-screen mixer.
+To see it, click the Mixers button near the bottom-right of the main Simian interface.
+You can assign up to four individual audio devices to the mixer (most consumer grade cards have one audio device, while professional cards often have many).
 You can then use the mixer slider on the Mixers Panel to directly control those devices.
 To assign an audio device to a mixer, just click the button under the slider.
 You'll see the dialog box to the right: